Montreal's decision to increase police funding leaves once-hopeful activists disappointed

 During the summer, in the midst of a wave of protests over policing following the death of George Floyd, Montreal Mayor Valérie Plante said she was open to a "big conversation" about how public funds are distributed to law enforcement.

 That gave hope to activists and community groups who had been calling for money normally set aside for Montreal police to be redistributed to non-violent, community-oriented services.

 But the Plante administration's budget tabled Thursday included few commitments to reform and, in fact, a $15-million increase in funding for the SPVM.

-The police operating budget in 2021 will be $679 million, the largest slice (18 per cent) of the city's budgetary pie.
+The police operating budget in 2021 will be $679 million.
+Combined with the fire department, the cost for public security makes up the largest slice (18 per cent) of the city's budgetary pie.

 "For me, during a pandemic, cutting into services is not a good idea," Plante said at a news conference, when asked about the increase, which she noted was around the level of inflation.